 Cycling Malaysia is a great way to see the country, and yet, only a few people dare explore what lies on the backroads between Kuala Lumpur and Penang.
-We can guarantee that, besides well-known tourist stops like the Cameron Highlands and Ipoh, there’s much more that’s worth discovering in the states of Selangor and Perak – not considering Malaysian Borneo and forest reserves such as Tawau Hills Park, the Borneo orangutan spotting tours at Bukit Piton, and the Sungai Kapur river safari in Lahad Datu (check our list to 7 best alternative Sabah tours).
+We can guarantee that besides well-known tourist stops like the Cameron Highlands and Ipoh, there’s much more that’s worth discovering in the states of Selangor and Perak – not considering Malaysian Borneo and forest reserves such as the incredible Danum Valley Conservation Area, Tawau Hills Park, the Borneo orangutan spotting tours at Bukit Piton, and the Sungai Kapur river safari in Lahad Datu (check our list to 7 best alternative Sabah tours).
 A bicycle gives you flexibility and the chance to experience Malaysia’s countryside up close.

 I have cycled 400km from Bangsar in Kuala Lumpur to Penang island, choosing a relatively flat coastal route, and touching on some interesting towns and places.
 It took me and a friend, Dinesh, a total of 6 days, including a full day off spent resting and exploring the garden town of Taiping.

 This post describes our complete itinerary, including things to see and do in all the different stops, suggestions on where to stay, and tips on how to tackle this cycling adventure in West Malaysia.

 Day 1: Cycling from Bangsar to Kuala Selangor

 On the first day, I and my friend Dinesh cycled about 70km from his home in Bangsar Baru to Kuala Selangor.
 The plan was to board the KTM Kommuter Train from KL Sentral to Sungai Buloh and start cycling from there, shaving off a boring — and dangerous — section inside of Kuala Lumpur city, that’s generally full of cars and not very much fun to cycle.
 See what you can do in KL here.